thebgacademy/bga-site/content/index.md

 title: What about BG?
 created: 27/02/2024
 date_created: 18-03_05_2024
-date_modified: 18-03_05_2024
+date_modified: 19-06_05_2024
 ---

 ![[BGA_final.png]]
 <h1 align="center"> Join us October 1st - 26th  </h1>

 >[!info]
->This website is still in development and will not be complete for sometime.
-If there is anything wrong or you need something specific then please contact me Damon (this years organiser!) at:
+>This website is still in development and will not be complete for some time.
+If there is anything wrong or you need something specific then please contact me, Damon (this year's organiser!) at:
 >
 > --> `damon[@]thebgacademy.org` <--